 So, how much of broccoli sprouts should you eat daily for this bactericidal therapy?
 According to the study: 2.5 ounces (70 grams) a day for two months.
 Put that much broccoli sprouts in a blender and pour some very warm water and soak for about 10 minutes.
 This will increase the bioavailability of sulforaphane to get the most out of them.
 Blend it into a smoothie and drink.
 You may add a little sea salt for taste, if desired.

-If you cannot find baby broccoli, try this green cabbage juice that has a high content of sulforaphane.
+If you cannot get baby broccoli, try this green cabbage juice that has a high content of sulforaphane.
 Cabbage juice has been reported to be beneficial for curing peptic ulcer and acid reflux.

 Father of Juicing, Jay Kordich, had made this peptic ulcer-curing juice popular in his time.
 Now we know that a majority of peptic ulcers are caused by H. pylori, it is likely that cabbage juice has some anti-bacterial activities that are potent.

 I have personally recommended this juice to my clients who have ulcers and acid reflux.
-Every one of them who drank the juice for up to 14 days had found the juice to provide tremendous relief from the first day and ultimately healed from gastrointestinal issues.
+Every one of them who drank the juice for up to 14 days had found the juice to provide tremendous relief and ultimately healed from gastrointestinal issues.

-6 Important Foods That Are Beneficial For Fighting H. Pylori
+6 Important Foods That Fight And Kill H. Pylori

 Brussels sprouts is another cruciferous vegetable that has been reported to be just as effective in eradicating H. pylori infestation.
 Sprouts always contain nutrients at their peak as they are growing.
 Just as broccoli sprouts, there is a high chance that this cute vegetable that looks like baby cabbage, is effective for fighting the bacteria.
 Add it in your diet and juice routine.